byte4geek/daly_bms_mqtt/README.md

 - The device RS485 (ex. /dev/ttyUSB0);
 - The mqtt broker ip;
 - The mqtt broker user and password;
+- set the capacity of your battery
+- set the maximum charge and discharge current (e.g. 100 / -100)
+- set the max difference in milliVolt (this is to avoid value out of range
 - and soo on.